HybridSystemsLab/HybridGames-FiniteHorizon/README.md

 As a result,
-  - it will create the hybrid solution '(solphih,soluh,sollwh)', with hybrid time '(t,jv)', and running cost 'J' when jumps are triggered at x=\mu;
+  - it will create the hybrid solution '(solphih,soluh,sollwh)', with hybrid time '(t,jv)' when jumps are triggered at x=\mu, and the hybrid running cost 'J'.
+Alternatively, a running cost 'J_c' is computed using continuous-time methods, and a running cost 'J_d' is computed using discrete-time methods;
   - it will generate a plot (Figure 1) including:
-      1. Response of hybrid solution (blue and red) and response of continuous solution (green).
+      1. Response of hybrid solution (blue and red).
-      2. Input actions of hybrid solution (blue and red) and input actions of continuous solution (green).
-      3. Running cost of hybrid solution (blue and red), running cost of continuous solution (green), and optimal cost (black) calculated by applying Theorem 3.6.
+      2. Hybrid running cost of solution (blue and red) calculated by applying Theorem 3.6, continuous-time-calculated running cost of solution (green), and discrete-time-calculated running cost (red).

 Example 3.7 (Hybrid game with nonunique solutions)

 Run 'Ex1D2PZeroSumFHHyGame.m'

-In addition to the motivational example plot,
+It will create a simulation for the hybrid system in (3) following the same setting as in the motivational example.

+As a result,
+  - it will create the hybrid solution '(solphih,soluh,sollwh)', with hybrid time '(t,jv)', and running cost 'Jh' when jumps are trigger at x=\mu;
-  - it will create the continuous solution '(phik, uk,wk)', with time 't', and running cost 'Jk' when it evolves from x=\mu via flow;
+  - it will create the continuous solution '(phik, uk, wk)', with time 't', and running cost 'Jk' when it evolves from x=\mu via flow;
   - it will generate a plot (Figure 2) including:
       1. Response of hybrid solution (blue and red) and response of continuous